 Request scans of hardcopy material

-By borrowing and requesting library resources, you accept and agreed to comply with the Library Borrowing Conditions.
+By borrowing and requesting library resources you accept and agree to comply with the Library Borrowing Conditions.

 Eligible users can request scanned copies of material available in hardcopy in the Library such as book chapters, articles, legislation and cases.

 - There is no limit to the number of requests you can place but copyright restrictions apply to all requests.
 If a request does not adhere to copyright, it will be cancelled and you will be notified by email.

 - Scans are emailed to you, and are usually supplied within two working days.